 While America may be graying, our society is changing by the minute.

 Technological advancements have impacted almost every aspect of our lives, and it’s safe to say this trend will continue.
-Not surprisingly, smart technology has had a positive influence on Aging in Place (AIP) plans and goals.
+Smart technology has been a huge asset for aging-in-place design.
 Today, a wide range of assistive devices are available to help retirement-age adults stay at home longer and give family members and caregivers the peace of mind of knowing the safety and security of their loved ones is watched more closely than ever before.

-Assistive technology is no longer cost prohibitive or difficult to use.
-It’s readily available to almost everyone.
-Let’s take a look at six simple changes that you can make right now to incorporate smart technology into your AIP planning.
+Let’s take a look at six simple changes that you can make right now to incorporate smart technology into your aging-in-place home.

 1. Smart Thermostats

 Smart thermostats have been around for over a decade and are already a cornerstone of many AIP renovations.
-Devices like the ecobee thermostat have a major effect on the efficiency of household heating and cooling systems.
-However, did you know that adding a few extra temperature sensors throughout the residence will not only help you save on energy costs but help your aging loved one comfortably navigate daily activities?
-These temperature gauges can be connected with your smart thermostat and this creates a simple and stress-free way to easily regulate the temperature in each room of the home.
+These devices have a major effect on the efficiency of household heating and cooling systems.
+However, did you know that adding a few extra temperature sensors throughout the residence will not only help you save on energy costs but also help your aging loved one comfortably navigate daily activities?
+These temperature gauges can be connected with your smart thermostat, creating a simple and stress-free way to easily regulate the temperature in each room of the home.

 Many smart thermostats utilize the same technology as Siri, Alexa, or other voice-activated digital assistants, making it possible for people to control temperature and humidity in any room by simply speaking.

-Why are smart thermostats and temperature sensors important for older adults and AIP plans?
+Why are smart thermostats and temperature sensors so important for older adults aging in place?
 As we age, we become more susceptible to dehydration.
 Rooms or households with low humidity can lead to mild dehydration–which can cause dizziness, confusion, fatigue and other conditions that make injuries from falls a much bigger threat.

 3. Smart Detection